 Once the design had been approved and the booth built, we flew back to North America, where our builders’ warehouse was located.
 Together with our client, we walked the floor to agree the precise positioning of the structural elements and make any final minor modifications, prior to loading up and transporting to Denver for the congress.
 This allowed us to verify that the various lines of sight between the different sections of the plot guaranteed full compliance with regulations on plots with a combination of promotional and non-promotional content.

-To meet budget demands, we delivered a stand that was a mix between a cost-effective modular system (a skeleton metal structure which can be easily rebranded) and elements of bespoke structural design made of timber.
+To meet budget demands, we delivered a pharma stand design that was a mix between a cost-effective modular system (a skeleton metal structure which can be easily rebranded) and elements of bespoke structural design made of timber.

 As with the stands we designed across Europe, a floating circular banner commands attention from all corners of the hall, whilst open space and touches of Scandinavian design in colour tones and materials for floors and furniture make for a welcoming space.